arctellion/StarBright/readme.md

 # StarBirght in the Dark

-StarBright in the Dark, is the setting for a Traveller Campaign that will start running at some point in the near future.
+StarBright in the Dark, is the setting for a Traveller Campaign that I am running.
+I created a whole pile of libraries and functions to help my life as GM be a little easier.

 ## Functions